TomerHeber/go-short-url/README.md

 # go-short-url
-A URL shortener implemented in Go
+A URL shortener library implemented in Go.